kimdolly27/exploring-abusive-speech/README.txt

 train_BERT.py - Train and evaluate BERT and HateBERT on the AbuseEval (+ HIC) dataset.
 Supports binary and ternary abuse classification.

 prompting_experiments/
 These scripts classify tweets for abusive speech detection using a local LLaMA model with one-shot and few-shot prompting.
 Each script supports different prompting styles, and saves the model’s prediction, and supports evaluation.
-Arguments for these scripts include:
+Script parameters include:
 - 'P1-P4' Zero-shot, one-shot, and few-shot setups
+- 'temp' Temperature
 - 'mode' Prompt strategies
-- 'temp' Temperature

-prompt-binary-base.py
+run_all.sh
+    Example script to automate the execution across multiple experimental setups. prompt-binary-base.py
     Binary classification (ABU / NOTABU) using basic prompting.
     Modes: base, def